SixLabors/ImageSharp/README.md

 ### How can you help?

 Please...
-Spread the word, contribute algorithms, submit performance improvements, unit tests.
+Spread the word, contribute algorithms, submit performance improvements, unit tests, no input is too little.

-Performance is a biggie, if you know anything about the `System.Numerics.Vectors` types and can apply some fancy new stuff with that it would be awesome.

-There's a lot of developers out there who could write this stuff a lot better and faster than I and I would love to see what we collectively can come up with so please, if you can help in any way it would be most welcome and benificial for all.

 ### The ImageSharp Team